kabilan22000284/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 If the output is 1, then the bulb glows.
 Check all the gates following the same procedure.
 Program:
+/*
+Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
+Developed by: Kabilan V
+RegisterNumber:22000284
 module volg_exp1 (a, b, y1, y2, y3, y4, y5, y6, y7, y8);
 input a, b;
 output y1, y2, y3, y4, y5, y6, y7, y8;